 - Staff attached to UN Headquarters 1992 to 1995

-Uniforms worn by the NZ troops in Somalia was based around the standard NZ Army Disruptive Pattern material (DPM) temperate uniform that had been introduced in the late 1980’s.
-Shirts would be worn with the sleeves rolled up and shirts untucked.
+Uniforms worn by the NZ troops in Somalia were based around the standard NZ Army Disruptive Pattern material (DPM) temperate uniform that had been introduced in the late 1980s.
+Shirts were worn with sleeves rolled up and shirts untucked.

-Each contingent would have variations of what and how items could be worn, but generally the combinations worn were not to dissimilar between contingents..
+Each contingent had variations of what and how items could be worn, but, the combinations worn were not too dissimilar between contingents.

 Ceremonial or Parade Dress

-On rare ceremonial occasions the DPM Uniform would be worn with shirt tucked in with.
+On rare ceremonial occasions, the DPM Uniform was worn with the shirt tucked in with.